International students returning to the US but below pre-COVID levels - ExBulletin

 International students are seen as important contributors to US campuses for a variety of reasons.
 Colleges say they help provide a diverse mix of cultures and views on campus.
 Many end up working in high-demand fields after graduation.
 And some colleges rely on the financial benefits of international students, who are usually paid higher tuition fees.

-Although many colleges avoided the second year drop, there is still concern that growth may be isolated in certain types of colleges.
-The survey found that, last year, community colleges experienced a much larger decline than four-year universities, with a 24% decline nationwide.
+Although many colleges have avoided the second year drop, there is still concern that growth may be isolated in some types of colleges.
+The new survey found that, last year, community colleges experienced much larger declines than four-year universities, with a 24% drop nationwide.

 Researchers are still analyzing this year’s data, but some worry that community colleges may continue to lag behind.